kuznetsov-radio/gximagecomputing/README.md

    response=LoadEUVresponse(model [, instrument, evenorm=evenorm, chiantifix=chiantifix])<br/>
    where:<br/>
    model is the structure returned by the LoadGXmodel function.<br/>
    instrument is the name of the chosen instrument.
 Currently, the following instruments are supported: 'AIA', 'AIA2', 'TRACE', 'SXT', 'SOLO-FSI', 'SOLO-HRI', 'STEREO-A', 'STEREO-B'.
-Default: 'AIA'.
-Note that the code computes the emission as if observed from the Earth; thus for Solar Orbiter and STEREO some additional adjustments of the EUV flux will be needed.<br/>
+Default: 'AIA'.<br/>
    evenorm and chiantifix: these parameters are applicable to the AIA instrument only (see the SolarSoft function aia_get_response.pro).
 Default: evenorm=1, chiantifix=1.

 5. Define the size and position of the required EUV maps:<br/>